 7. Drinking More Water Is Free

 From sugary sodas to frothy beers, neither of these should be your beverage of choice for a healthy lifestyle — especially if you’re looking to cut costs and calories.
-For instance, the average regular can of soda contains 150 calories, according to the Harvard School of Public Health.
-And, according to the school’s findings, if you drank one can of soda every day for a year without cutting calories elsewhere, the result could be a weight gain of up to 15 pounds.
+For instance, the average regular can of soda contains 150 calories and 10 teaspoons of sugar, according to the National Institutes of Health, which increases the risk of weight gain.

-The average family spends $850 a year on soft drinks, according to Time.
+The average American consumes 42.9 gallons of soft drinks per year, according to IBISWorld, an industry-market research company.
 Add beer to the mix and you can imagine the results to your waistline and your finances.
 But if you follow the doctor’s orders and stick to your six to eight glasses of water a day, which is free from your faucet, you’ll be healthier and have more money in your pocket.

 8. A Healthy Diet Leads to Fewer Sick Days